anchtun1212/wso2-integration/README.md

    - If you have not installed “ant” in your server, install it by running following command. ( Apache Ant is a prerequisite for this method)

           sudo apt-get install ant

+   - Copy related JDBC driver (which match with the database management system you have used) to the following location.

+          <PRODUCT_HOME>/lib/

+   - If you are using MySQL database, you can download MySQL database drivers.
+   - Go to the following location.

+          cd <PRODUCT_HOME>/bin/

+   - Run the following command to reset the password for your admin account.

+          bash chpasswd.sh --db-driver "<DB_DRIVER_CLASS>" --db-url "<DB_URL>" --db-username "<DB_USERNAME>" --db-password "<DB_PASSWORD>" --username "admin" --new-password "                    <NEW_PASSWORD>"

+The following message is displayed if the password is updated successfully.

+          Password of user [username] updated successfully

+   - Login to the carbon management console with new admin credentials.